An explanation of the different meanings of the English phrasal verb 'go on' from a native speaker, with lots of example sentences

 There are a couple of specific situations in which 'go on' is used literally by native speakers and the meaning of this is often derived from the context.

 The first means to go on to a stage to begin a performance, so it is used to talk about actors, musicians, comedians or anyone giving a performance on a stage.
 This is used specifically for when someone's performance begins and not for when someone just walks onto a stage for non-performance purposes.
+Whilst you can use the full expression 'go on stage', when the context is known, it is possible to drop the word 'stage', leaving just 'go on.

 The second situation is when a sports player goes on to a field in order to start playing a game.
 This is more common when they join after the game has started in order to replace another team member, as a substitute.
 This is commonly used with team games such as football, rugby and American football.

 The substitute striker went on in the 88th minute and scored the winning goal.
-INTENDED MEANING: The replacement strike started playing the game right before the end and scored a goal, causing his team to win.

 MEANING 2: To continue